-Any Weymouth resident or person with a physical OCLN library card connected to an active account who has a concern about material in the collection may complete the Request for Reconsideration Form available on the Weymouth Public Libraries' website or at the Circulation Desk.
+Any person having a concern about material in the collection may complete the Request for Reconsideration Form available on the Weymouth Public Libraries' website or at the Circulation Desk.
 Once completed, the request will be reviewed by the Director of Library Services.
-When reviewing a request for reconsideration, the Director will consider the criteria listed in the "General Principles for Selection" and "Specific Principles for Selection" sections of this policy.